-- That a surviving spouse or registered domestic partner receives the entire estate if you have no descendants or living parents.
+- A surviving spouse or registered domestic partner receives the entire estate if you have no descendants or living parents.

-- If you have living descendants or parents, then the surviving spouse or registered domestic partner will get at least half of the estate, and may get more than half depending upon the particular circumstances.
+- If you have living descendants or parents, then the surviving spouse or registered domestic partner gets at least half of the estate and may get more depending upon the particular circumstances.

-- If you have no spouse or registered domestic partner, the property would go to your descendants.
+- If you have no spouse or domestic partner, the property goes to your descendants.

-- If there are no descendants, your property would go to your parents.
+- If there are no descendants, your property goes to your parents.

-- If your parents are not alive, the property would go to your parents’ descendants.
+- If your parents are not alive, the property goes to your parents’ descendants.

-If you do not have a will, I encourage you to strongly consider getting one drafted.
-Your will would not only outline the disposal of your property in accordance with your wishes, but could also designate guardians for minor children and identify a trustworthy individual whom you would like to designate to administer your estate.
+If you do not have a will, I encourage you to consider getting one drafted strongly.
+Your will would not only outline the disposal of your property following your wishes but could also designate guardians for minor children and identify a trustworthy individual whom you would like to designate to administer your estate.
 If you have children who are not yet able to handle funds, you can create a trust in your will and name a trustee to handle the funds of any children or other beneficiaries.

 If your will is never created, your property may wind up in a surprising place.